 Greetings everybody!

-Here I share materials to support a more compassionate way of living, some of which I also share in my communication trainings.
-I feel most inspired by the teachings of Thich Nhat Hanh, Marshall Rosenberg and Robert Gonzales and I integrate them into my own life with joyfulness, to the best of my abilities.
+I feel greatly inspired by the teachings and practices of Thich Nhat Hanh, Marshall Rosenberg and Robert Gonzales and I integrate them into my own life with joyfulness, to the best of my abilities and with the help of my friends.

 Jackal, Duck and Giraffe